Current Schedule | Audio and Video Clips | Topics | Past Venues | Testimonials | Future Bookings

 Edward has been around the world 3 times and visited all 50 U.S. states and more than 50 other countries.
 While updating the most recent edition of The Practical Nomad: How to Travel Around the World, he spent 13 months on an 80,000-mile trip through 28 countries on 6 continents.
-In 2013, he bicycled 2,600 miles (4,200 km) across the USA and Canada from the Rocky Mountains to the Atlantic Ocean.
+While he's an expert on airfares, he's also travelled for months at a time by bicycle in recent years: across the USA and Canada, through Europe from Switzerland to Scotland, and across Argentina.

 Venues for Edward's seminars and talks have included:

 "Your wonderful workshop received rave reviews."
 (Hostelling International, New York, NY)

 "Thank you so much for the great presentation....
 Everyone learned a lot...
 Many of those in the audience said, and I concur, that your presentation was one of the most interesting and informative seminars they ever attended at The Savvy Traveler."
 (The Savvy Traveler, Chicago, IL)

 "We were all impressed with the information that Edward Hasbrouck was able to share with our students, staff and other potential world travelers."
 (International Education and Programs, California Polytechnic University, San Luis Obispo, CA)